1st Year

 The American Academy of Pediatrics says that babies who use pacifiers have extra protection from Sudden Infant Death Syndrome.
 It’s often easier for children to give up a pacifier than thumb sucking to avoid damaging their permanent teeth.

-If your baby uses a pacifier, give it to her every time you put her down to sleep.
+If your baby uses a pacifier, give it to them every time you put them down to sleep.
 Replace the pacifier before it falls apart and wash it often, especially if it falls on the floor.
 Do not put a pacifier on a string around your baby’s neck.

 Feeding Your Baby